 The more serious form of gum disease is called Periodontitis or Periodontal disease, and this is a more severe infection that will probably end up needing surgery or tissue grafts to repair the damage that is being done and keep you from losing your teeth.

 If you have already lost one or more teeth due to gum disease, dental implants may be a great option for you.
 Implants offer a securely-fixed tooth that is made to look so natural that even many dentists can’t tell.

 WE CAN HELP YOU SAVE YOUR SMILE

 Don’t put off the treatment of your gum health.
-Dr. Colkmire can diagnose whether you have gingivitis or periodontitis, and he can talk to you about what you need to do to halt or repair your gum infection.
+Dr. Colkmire and Dr. Shafi can diagnose whether you have gingivitis or periodontics, and they can talk to you about what you need to do to halt or repair your gum infection.
 Save your teeth and better your overall health with a consultation.
 Schedule your appointment today.

 Ensure your healthiest smile!
 Give us a call today at (941) 893-3576.